-The College is committed to providing college-wide educational support and assistance for students with documented disabilities through the Office of Student Disability Services.
-The staff assists eligible students with documented disabilities to reach the objectives of academic success, personal responsibility, and leadership development.
+Diné College is committed to providing college-wide educational support and assistance for students with documented disabilities through the Office of Student Services.
+The staff assists eligible students to reach the objectives of academic success, personal responsibility, and leadership development.
 The College is committed to providing reasonable and appropriate accommodations to instruction and services that are also made available to the general student population.
-The college's disability service is committed to each student's development of self-advocacy skills so that qualified students with disabilities function independently within the academic, social, and recreational environment of the college.
-For information and questions, contact the Disabilities Coordinator/Counselor at (928) 724-6723.
+Disability Support Services is committed to each student's development of self-advocacy skills so that qualified students with disabilities function independently within the academic, social, and recreational environment of the college.
+For information or if you have any questions, please contact Disabilities Support Services at: (928) 724-6856 in Tsaile, Arizona or (505) 368-3627 in Shiprock, New Mexico.